bazelbuild/bazel/faq.md

   their components available as BUILD targets.

-* Branching is primarily used for managing releases, so everybody develops their software at head.
+* Branching is primarily used for managing releases, so everybody develops their software at the head revision.

 Bazel is a cornerstone of this philosophy: since Bazel requires all dependencies to be fully specified, we can predict which programs and